Ophryocystis elektroscirrha

-Ophryocystis elektroscirrha (sometimes abbreviated OE or O.e.) is an obligate, neogregarine protozoan parasite that infects monarch (Danaus plexippus) and queen (Danaus gilippus) butterflies.
-There are no other known hosts.
+Ophryocystis elektroscirrha (sometimes abbreviated OE or O.e.) is an obligate, neogregarine protozoan parasite that infects Danaus (tiger) butterflies.
 The species was first discovered in Florida, around the late 1960s.
 Since then, it has been found in every monarch population examined to date, including monarchs sampled in North America, Hawaii, Australia, Cuba, and Central and South America.

 Dormant spores occur on the cuticles of butterflies, in between the butterfly's scales.
-They are small, brown or black objects about 1/100th the width of a butterfly scale.
+They are small, brown or black objects about 1/100 the width of a butterfly scale.